Haidra-Org/hordelib/docs/comfyui-bridge.md

 each insert evicts every other entry, reproducing the historical single-slot behaviour, so residency changes only when a deployment opts in with a positive budget.

-**LoRA serving.** An entry is stored reusable even for a LoRA-bearing job, so a later job shares the pristine cached base.
-This is safe because the graph's LoRA loader (`comfy.sd.load_lora_for_models`) clones the base ModelPatcher/CLIP before patching, leaving the cached weights untouched (patches materialise on the clone at GPU load and revert at unload).
-Set `HORDE_COMPONENT_CACHE_PRISTINE_LORA_SERVING` falsy to restore the historical behaviour of never sharing a base a LoRA-bearing job loaded (such entries are then marked non-reusable and never served to a later request).
+**LoRA serving.** Every entry is shared with later jobs, including LoRA-bearing ones.
+The graph's LoRA loader (`comfy.sd.load_lora_for_models`) clones the base ModelPatcher/CLIP before patching, but a clone shares the underlying module and patch backup with the base, so a LoRA job's patches do reach the cached weights while its clone is loaded.
+Sharing is safe anyway because ComfyUI restores lazily at the component's next load: a patcher whose patch set differs from the one the module's weights currently hold triggers a full unpatch before the load proceeds, so a component always reaches a job carrying that job's own patches.
+Residency reporting exposes whether a resident entry currently carries another patcher's weights (`HeldComponentSnapshot.mutated`), and `hordelib.api.restore_components` returns named entries to their loaded state on demand (see `docs/plans/component-restore-contract.md`).

 ### Standalone-VAE path (content-addressed VAE sharing)